equinor/fmu-dataio/docs/src/custom_exports/usage.md

 # Usage

-Custom exports requires an instance of the [`ExportData`](#fmu.dataio.ExportData) class.
+Custom exports require an instance of the [`ExportData`](#fmu.dataio.ExportData) class.
 When creating an instance of this class, some information must be provided, and this information is in part dependent upon the type of data you are exporting.